Online MBA Admissions

 - Have official transcripts sent directly from the registrar's office at the institution where the work was completed to the School of Graduate Studies at UW-Whitewater.
 (Note: Transcripts from UW-Whitewater will be ordered by the Graduate School.)
 Transcripts faxed to UW-Whitewater or submitted personally by applicants will not be accepted.
 In the case of an institution in a foreign country that does not issue transcripts other than the single official copy presented to the student, a photocopy may be submitted provided that the applicant presents the official document for verification of authenticity at the Graduate Office upon arrival at UW-Whitewater.

-- Submit all other credentials (e.g., test scores and letters of recommendation) required for admission to the particular program for which admission is being sought.
+- Submit all other credentials (e.g., test scores) required for admission to the particular program for which admission is being sought.

 In Addition, International Students Must: